 Member countries and industry share the task of elaborating and reviewing hazard assessments for chemicals, while maintaining the current OECD high quality of assessments.
 Industry can submit draft assessments either via a sponsor country, which will perform a first review of the assessment, or directly through the Business and Industry Advisory Committee to OECD (BIAC).

-The status of any chemical being assessed in the programme as well as final assessments are available in the OECD Existing Chemical Database.
+The status of all chemicals being assessed in the programme as well as access to final agreed assessments is available in the OECD Existing Chemical Database.
 OECD-wide agreed hazard assessments will also be disseminated via the OECD Global Portal to Information of Chemical Substances.

 Agreed conclusions are regularly published in a collection of assessment profiles in the OECD Series on Testing and Assessment.

 2. Development and Application of Integrated Approaches to Testing and Assessment